 Interestingly on pages 46-47, again we read:

-The Esoteric Character of the Gospels reminds us, that the existence of this universal esoteric doctrine exists, a system composed of seven dialects, or modes of interpretation and phases.
-These seven keys is virtually admitted, owing to deep research in the Egyptological lore, by Mr. G. Massey again, H.P.B. states (The Seven Numerations of Nature in the Egyptian Hieroglyphs and Trans-Himalayan Occult Tenet).
-While opposing the teachings of “Esoteric Buddhism” — unfortunately misunderstood by him in almost every respect — in his Lecture on “The Seven Souls of Man,” he writes (p.
+The Esoteric Character of the Gospels tells us that the existence of this universal esoteric doctrine exists, a system composed of seven dialects, or modes of interpretation and phases.
+These seven keys is virtually admitted, owing to deep research in the Egyptological lore, by Mr. G. Massey, H.P.B. states (The Seven Numerations of Nature in the Egyptian Hieroglyphs).
+While opposing the teachings of “Esoteric Buddhism” in his Lecture on “The Seven Souls of Man,” he writes (p.
 21): —

 “This system of thought, this mode of representation, this septenary of powers, in various aspects, had been established in Egypt, at least, seven thousand years ago, as we learn from certain allusions to Atum (the god ‘in whom the fatherhood was individualized as the begetter of an eternal soul,’ the seventh principle of the Theosophists), found in the inscriptions lately discovered at Saqqarah.
 I say in various aspects, because the gnosis of the Mysteries was, at least, sevenfold in its nature — it was Elemental, Biological, Elementary (human), Stellar, Lunar, Solar and Spiritual — and nothing short of a grasp of the whole system can possibly enable us to discriminate the various parts, distinguish one from the other, and determinate the which and the what, as we try to follow the symbolical Seven through their several phases of character.”